PAULA WISEMAN

 As we live today and every day, let’s remember that and find strength from the joy that we are His!

-Filed Under: Thursday Theology Tagged With: Nehemiah, New Beginnings with Nehemiah series, Psalms
+Filed Under: Thursday in the Word Tagged With: Nehemiah, New Beginnings with Nehemiah series, Psalms

 New Beginnings with Nehemiah: Discernment